A cornice of snow in the sunlight at Alpine Meadows.

 This is not a waterpark.

-We want to build a year-round, state-of-the-art indoor/outdoor mountain training facility combined with a family adventure camp for Team Palisades Tahoe, our community and our guests.
-Along with world-class training opportunities, we’d like to offer activities like pools and soaking tubs, a climbing wall and other agility activities, community gathering place, conference area, and employee spaces.
+Our intention is for the activities the Mountain Adventure Center houses align with the culture of our Valley.
+We want to build a year-round, state-of-the-art indoor/outdoor mountain training facility combined with a family adventure camp for Team Palisades Tahoe, our community, and our guests.
+Along with world-class training opportunities, we’d like to offer activities like a pool and soaking tub, a climbing wall and other agility activities, community gathering place, conference area, and employee spaces.

 Preserving Our Mountain Culture